elixir-lang/elixir-lang.github.com/_posts/2026-02-26-eager-literal-intersections.markdown

 If desired, we could apply the same eager literal intersection optimization to `U2 and B1` (as long as the constrained part in either `U2` or `B1 ` are `:top`).

-This optimization has worked quite well for us, but it is important to keep in mind since BDDs are ordered and the literal intersection may create a new literal value, this optimization must be applied semantically so we can recompute the position of intersected literals in the tree.
-We cannot apply it when we are already traversing the tree using the general lazy BDD formulas from the previous article.
+This optimization has worked quite well for us but there are some pitfalls one must be aware of.
+The first of them is to consider how expensive it is to compute that the literal intersection is empty.
+Since this is an optimization, the check itself does not have to be complete and you can optimize only certain idioms.

-Finally, note this optimization may eagerly reintroduce some of the complexity seen in DNFs if applied recursively.
-For instance, if you have `(foo or bar) and (baz or bat)`, the recursive application of eager literal intersections will yield `(foo and baz) or (foo and bat) or (bar and baz) or (bar and bat)`.
-If most of those intersections are eliminated, then applying eager literal intersections is still beneficial, but that may not always be the case.
+Another option is to have the "eager literal intersection" always compute a new literal, which is then reinserted into the BDD.
+This is the approach done by the Elixir compiler but one has to be additionally careful because, if a new literal node is computed, then it has to be resorted within the BDD, which may be too expensive.
+If most of the intersections are eliminated, then computing the eager literal intersections is still beneficial, but that may not always be the case.

-To discuss exactly when these trade-offs may be problematic, let's talk about open vs closed types.
+Let's explore one example where these trade-offs may be problematic by discussing open vs closed types.

 ## Open vs closed types